-Should you feel the need to visit the ‘big’ cities then the capital Bridgetown is a must.
+Should you feel the need to visit the ‘big’ cities then the capital Bridgetown is a must, with various attractions that will help to tell the story of the island and given an insight into its history and culture.

-Expect to see a fascinating blend of the Caribbean and the heritage that still exists from the days when Barbados was under British rule across the city.
+Expect to see a fascinating blend of the Caribbean and the heritage that still exists from the days when Barbados was under British rule across the city and of course, enjoy the chance to sample local food and the famous run for which the island is so well known.

 If you are into diving then Barbados is one of the best places in the Caribbean to head for your annual holiday, with a huge number of different sites around the coast.
 As well as impressive reefs teeming with marine life, there are a number of wrecks that lie beneath the surface and are waiting to be explored – such as the SS Stavronikita.